- be_ixf; php_sdk; php_sdk_1.4.18

 SPAN 504 - Action Research: Presentation, Session 2

-Dr. Jeremy Bachelor – 1 credit
+Dr. Brianna Janssen Sánchez – 1 credit

 Culmination of Action Research conducted in the student’s classroom.
 Consists of a presentation to faculty and students of the final version of the paper, which will also be submitted for digital storage in the library.
 These course components are graded based on the Spanish Action Research Project Rubric and the Spanish Action Research Presentation Rubric.
 The final written project must be approved before being presented to faculty and students.